achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       4.take previous year value and impute

-      here model selection deponds on different property of data like stationary,trend,seasonality
+      here model selection deponds on different property of data like stationary,trend,seasonality,cyclic

       adfuller test  for  Stationarity